kyooowe/PineUI/README.md

 # Framework / Libraries
 This project uses the following frameworks and libraries:

- - [🚀 Turborepo](https://turbo.build/repo) - A build tool for monorepo that is optimized for JavaScript and TypeScript codebases1
+ - [🚀 Turborepo](https://turbo.build/repo) - A build tool for a mono repo that is optimized for JavaScript and TypeScript codebases1
  - [⚛️ React](https://react.dev/) - a free and open-source front-end JavaScript library for building user interfaces based on UI components.
  - [🌐 Express JS](https://expressjs.com/) - A popular web application framework for Node.js, a JavaScript runtime environment that allows server-side JavaScript execution.
  - [🔍 React Query](https://tanstack.com/query/v4/docs/react/adapters/react-query) - A JavaScript library for managing and synchronizing server state in React applications.
  - [🎨 Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework that provides a set of pre-designed utility classes to quickly build user interfaces.
- - [✨ React Particles](https://github.com/matteobruni/tsparticles) - Easily create highly customizable JavaScript particles effects, confetti explosions and fireworks animations and use them as animated backgrounds for your website.
+ - [✨ React Particles](https://github.com/matteobruni/tsparticles) - Easily create highly customizable JavaScript particle effects, confetti explosions, and fireworks animations and use them as animated backgrounds for your website.
  - [📚 Typescript](https://www.typescriptlang.org/) - A strongly-typed superset of JavaScript that adds static typing and other features to the language.
  - [🐻 Zustand](https://github.com/pmndrs/zustand) - A state management library for React applications.
  - [📝 Formik](https://formik.org/) - A popular form library for React applications.
 It simplifies the process of building and managing complex forms by providing an intuitive API and a set of useful features.